Aaqib-mirza565/data-analytics-with-python/README.md

 ## 📝 Final Notes

-Throughout this course you will engage in **hands-on projects, assignments, and real-world case studies** that simulate practical data analytics work.
+Throughout this course you will engage in **hands-on projects, assignments, and real-world case studies** that simulate practical Edata analytics work.

 ⚡ Get ready to embark on this exciting journey of becoming a **proficient Data Analyst!**